Electrode-iOS/ELWebService/docs/Programming-Guide.md

     }
 }
 ```
-Configure Swallow to use your data task source with a single line of code.
+Configure ELWebService to use your data task source with a single line of code.

 ```
 var client = WebService(baseURLString: "http://myapi")